p1y1m/gcp-pubsub-dataflow-bigquery-vertex-cloudrun-platform/GCP_Colab_Sim_README.md

 ## Goals

-- Show understanding of modern GCP architecture.
+- Show usage of modern GCP architecture.
 - Work with streaming data, batch data, and ML in one flow.
 - Use many GCP services in one consistent design.
 - Keep the code simple and easy to read in Colab.